saschak07/product-details-be/Readme.md

 **Search product API**

 This is the main search api exposed by this service, on which chained queries can be made to load filtered product list.
-By default, if there are no query params entered, the API returns list of all available products
+By default, if there are no query params entered, the API returns list of all available products.

+`Point to note, the application uses in-memory caching to store the retreived data from actual database queries, with a life time of 100s.
+If the same query is triggered within a span of 100s, the cached response will be served instead of triggering database queries every time.`

 Example call: